-It is likewise possible to connect to the Internet via a PON-terminal or xDSL/DOCSIS/Cable modem with an Ethernet port, in a case, for example, of a pre-installed ISP hardware.
+It is also possible to connect to the Internet via a PON terminal or xDSL/DOCSIS/Cable modem with an Ethernet port, in a case, for example, of a pre-installed ISP hardware.

-An Ethernet cable from the ISP, conforming to at least 5e category, not exceeding 100 meters in length and lugged with a standard 8-pin RJ-45 connector, must be lead to where the router will be placed.
-This cable should normally be connected to router' port 0 (WAN/Internet).
+An Ethernet cable from the ISP, conforming to at least 5e category, not exceeding 100 meters in length and lugged with a standard 8-pin RJ-45 connector, should be laid out to where the router will be placed.
+This cable should normally be connected to router port 0 (WAN/Internet).

-NOTE: Important: If your contract with ISP mentions the MAC address of another device, such as your computer, then before connecting the Ethernet line cable it is advisable to notify your ISP that another device will be used, that has a different hardware address and state the Keenetic's WAN MAC address printed on its label.
-Alternatively, it is possible to spoof (substitute) the device MAC address with the one that you ISP has registered, during the connection setup process (you can do this by following the 'Changing the WAN MAC address' instructions).
+NOTE: Important!
+If your contract with the ISP mentions the MAC address of another device, such as your computer, then before connecting the Ethernet line cable it is advisable to notify your ISP that another device will be used, that has a different hardware address.
+State the Keenetic's WAN MAC address printed on its label.
+Alternatively, it is possible to spoof (substitute) the device MAC address with the one that your ISP has registered, during the connection setup process (you can do this by following the 'Changing the WAN MAC address' instructions).

-The most widespread and all the same easily configurable way to connect to ISP service is the IPoE (Internet Protocol over Ethernet) connection method, also referred to sometimes as a 'dedicated or leased line connection'.
+The most widespread and easily configurable Internet connection type is the IPoE (Internet Protocol over Ethernet), also referred to sometimes as a 'dedicated' or 'leased line connection'.

 This method does not suppose a login and password authentication to access the Internet.
 All you need to do is connect the ISP cable to port 0 of the router.
-After that, any home devices connected to its Wi-Fi network or to one of the rest Ethernet ports should be able to access the Internet.
+After that, any home devices connected to its Wi-Fi network or to one of the remaining Ethernet ports will be able to access the Internet.
 As per that, no additional configuration is required.

-Then enter the address provided by your provider in the 'IP Address' field.
+Then enter the address provided by your ISP in the 'IP address' field.